WPManageNinja/fluent-boards-dev-doc/README.md

 1. Clone the repository
 2. Run `npm install`
-3. Run `npm run dev` to start the development server
+3. Run `npm run dev` to start the development server.
-4. Run `npm run build` to build the static site
+4. Run `npm run build` to build the static site.